Arman-Afshari-Rahimzadeh/Arman-Afshari-Rahimzadeh/README.md

 ---

 ## **💡 About Me**
 I am a dedicated Data Scientist and Machine Learning Engineer with expertise in supervised, unsupervised, and reinforcement learning.
-I specialize in developing and deploying scalable, end-to-end ML solutions that create data-driven decision-making—leveraging Python, SQL, and cloud platforms including AWS, Google Cloud, and Microsoft Azure.
+I am currently pursuing a Bachelor of Computer Science with a specialization in Machine Learning and Artificial Intelligence at the University of London.
+I specialize in developing and deploying scalable, end-to-end ML solutions that create data-driven decision-making—leveraging Python, SQL, and cloud platforms including AWS.

 My recent work includes forecasting Deutsche Bank’s net income through a hybrid modeling approach that combines XGBoost, Linear Regression, and ARIMA, connecting traditional time-series techniques with modern machine learning.

-I am currently pursuing a Bachelor of Computer Science with a specialization in Machine Learning and Artificial Intelligence at the University of London.

 I'm eager to collaborate on impactful projects that push the boundaries of data science and machine learning.
 Let’s connect to explore opportunities in AI, data science, and ML engineering.